yanai101/shell-poc/README.md

 ## navigation

-implementation - the app listening to post Message from the shell and routing to the inside url - in this way you get all benefit of the inside routing.
+implementation - the app listening to post Message from the shell and routing to the inside URL - in this way you get all benefit of the inside routing.
-The shell are using the history api to manage the state and adding to every state additional information based on the app and the changes in the app are reflected in the url
+The shell is using the history API to manage the state and adding to every state additional information based on the app and the changes in the app are reflected in the URL

 ## web component

-Every app in export a native web component to the shell to display - that is the app responsibility to give the shell the inside route - the shell is stupid component.
+Every app in export a native web component to the shell to display - that is the app responsibility to give the shell the inside route - the shell is a stupid component.

 **In the vue app** - the vue cli can export native web component.
 [https://cli.vuejs.org/guide/build-targets.html#web-component](https://cli.vuejs.org/guide/build-targets.html#web-component)
 **In the react app** -we need to wrap a react render with our web component [https://reactjs.org/docs/web-components.html](https://reactjs.org/docs/web-components.html)

-we have a base web component that add functionality to the routine - that every app are use it.
+we have a base web component that adds functionality to the routine - that every app is use it.

 to run the demo - run every app and open the shell